The purpose of this policy is to create an organized system for preventing and responding to allergic

-This policy applies to district facilities to which students have access and includes transportation
+This policy applies to district facilities to which students have access, including transportation

 provided by the district.
-The Board instructs the superintendent or designee to develop procedures
+The Board instructs the superintendent or designee to have procedures in

-Students with allergies that rise to the level of a disability as defined by law will be accommodated
+Students with allergies that rise to the level of a disability as defined by the Individuals with

-emergency action plan (EAP), may be developed for students with allergies that do not rise to the
+including an emergency action plan (EAP), may be developed for students with allergies that do not

 disciplined, and such discipline may include termination.

-Staff members shall not use air fresheners, oils, candles or other such items intended to add fragrance
+The use of air fresheners, oils, candles or other such items intended to add fragrance is discouraged

-Staff members are prohibited from using cleaning materials, disinfectants, pesticides or other
+circumstances.
+Staff members are discouraged from using cleaning materials, disinfectants,

 The district will not serve any processed foods, including foods sold in vending machines, that are